xykong36/Private-Pilot-Notes/check-ride.md

-## V. Peformance and Ground Reference Maneuvers
+## V. Performance and Ground Reference Maneuvers

 ### A. Steep Turns